9.29.25

-If PFOA and PFOS are designated hazardous substances or constituents, the effects will be swiftly felt in all industries subject to EPA regulations.
-The designation would allow EPA, state regulators, and private citizens to hold dischargers and others responsible for PFOS and PFOA contamination, even if they had no role in creating it.
+The PFOA and PFOS designation as hazardous substances, allows EPA, state regulators, and private citizens to hold dischargers and others responsible for PFOS and PFOA contamination, even if they had no role in creating it.
 This could result in legal implications for clean water agencies.
-Recognizing that POTWs are not producers of PFAS chemicals, EPA has announced it will instead focus its enforcement efforts on manufacturers and producers of PFAS.
-However, this unofficial policy could change at any time, and does not exempt POTWs from being legally pursued by private citizens and state governments.
-That would require Congress to amend CERCLA to exempt POTWs and other passive receivers of PFAS from CERCLA requirements, which does not appear to be on the horizon.
+Recognizing that POTWs are not producers of PFAS chemicals, EPA announced it will focus its enforcement efforts on manufacturers and producers of PFAS.
+However, this enforcement discretion does not shield POTWs from risk.
+States and other groups have already cited the CERCLA rule in lawsuits, showing that utilities could still be pulled into legal battles despite EPA’s stated focus on manufacturers.
+Because CERCLA liability is strict and retroactive, POTWS remain vulnerable unless Congress enacts new protections.

 There are technologies on the market that remove and destroy PFAS, which can keep wastewater plants compliant with CERCLA and other regulatory requirements, reduce contamination risk, and protect the health of communities and their surrounding environments.
 However, treatment costs and the potential legal liability could disrupt utility and city budgets, making the proper steps to remove contamination unattainable for often underfunded POTWs.

 As the public and regulators shift their attention towards wastewater, many systems are looking to retain counsel and file a lawsuit against PFAS manufacturers to seek cost recovery for their PFAS contamination and treatment.
 These systems have chosen to rely on specialized legal counsel who can advise them based on their utility’s unique needs.
-This approach proved effective in the case of drinking water suppliers, whose lawsuits against PFAS manufacturers over the past several years resulted in two proposed settlements, from 3M Company and the DuPont group of companies, providing a total of more than $12 billion to clean up PFAS in drinking water.
+This approach proved effective in the case of drinking water suppliers, whose lawsuits against PFAS manufacturers over the past several years resulted in four proposed settlements, from 3M Company, the DuPont group of companies, and Aqueous Film Forming Foam (AFFF) manufacturers Tyco and BASF, providing a total of more than $12 billion to clean up PFAS in drinking water.

 York Sewer District in Maine, for example, discovered PFAS in its wastewater system while testing its biosolids as part of the Maine Department of Environmental Protection’s new requirements.
 The District determined that household items, such as non-stick cookware, cleaning, and stain-resistant products were the source of contamination—rather than local drinking water supplies, where PFAS has never been detected.